 what are chipotle peppers in adobo sauce?

 The recipe features canned chipotle peppers in adobo sauce which is the fiery ingredient in the sauce.
 The peppers are dried and smoked jalapenos.
 And the sauce is a little sweet and a little tangy.
 Put them together and they add a spicy smokey goodness to any recipe.
-The men in our family love hot and spicy food.
-These peppers, even in a small amount, get their attention.
-As a little goes a long way with the peppers, refrigerate any extras can be up to 2 months or freeze in a resealable plastic bag indefinitely.

-chef cooking tips for pork tenderloin
+tips for cooking pork tenderloin so it doesn't dry out

 - After seasoning the pork tenderloin, set it aside while you get the grill ready ~ about 20 minutes.
 It’s best to grill meat that is closer to room temperature.
 That way, it will cook more evenly.